withastro/roadmap/proposals/0050-content-layer.md

 # Testing Strategy

-- Integration tests for the built-in loaders, covering markdown and JSON data.
+- Integration tests for the built-in loaders, covering Markdown and JSON data.
-- Integration tests for image handling in markdown.
+- Integration tests for image handling in Markdown.
-- Integration tests for rendering components from markdown.
+- Integration tests for rendering components from Markdown.
 - Integration tests for custom loaders, covering incremental updates and schema validation.
 - Unit tests for the data store and meta store.